damato-design/blog/src/posts/against-atomic-design.md

 ---
 title: Against atomic design
-desc: The concept of atomic desing has swept through the design community over the years; being the basis for many component library approaches.
+desc: The concept of atomic design has swept through the design community over the years; being the basis for many component library approaches.
 However, there's something about it that is more harmful than helpful.
 emoji: 🧬
 date: 2022-05-25
 ---